 But the human in me has wanted to reject it all – to avoid the pain, distract myself, and bury any intense emotions so they can’t bubble to the surface and completely overwhelm me.
 It turns out, this is very normal while grieving.

-If I’ve learned anything about grief, it’s that there is no right or wrong way to do it.
+If I’ve learned anything about pet grief, it’s that there is no right or wrong way to do it.
 And although understanding the stages of grief can help you know what to expect while grieving, it isn’t going to take the pain away.

 If you’re here, you probably want something – anything – to help cure your emptiness so you can get through this impossible life event, of losing your pet-best-friend.